Panoramic view of Athens showing the Acropolis and the sprawling modern city beyond

 How old is Athens?

-Athens has been continuously inhabited for over 5,000 years, making it one of the oldest cities in the world.
-The Acropolis has evidence of habitation dating back to the 4th millennium BC.
+Athens has been continuously inhabited for over 5,000 years, making it one of the oldest cities in the world with the Acropolis having evidence of habitation from that period.

 Why is Athens called Athens?